AnilSarode/PyTorch_Neural_Network_Scratch/README.md

 ## Planar data classification with one hidden layer

-This is the git repository, which has a code file for Planner data classification using a two-layer Neural Network from scratch using Pytorch.
+This is the git repository, which has a code file for Planner data classification using a two-layer Neural Network from scratch using PyTorch.

 The data and code reference is taken from the Andrew Ng Coursera course-https://www.coursera.org/learn/neural-networks-deep-learning/home/week/3.